Local produce and market cuisine: our Montréal restaurant picks

 A culinary gem lighting up Little Italy

-Tucked into an industrial corner of La Petite-Patrie, Le Parapluie is a cozy surprise.
-An unassuming location that contrasts beautifully with the restaurant’s ultra refined, French-inspired small plates to share.
+Tucked into an industrial corner of La Petite-Patrie, Parapluie is a cozy surprise in an unassuming location that contrasts beautifully with the restaurant’s ultra-refined, French-inspired small plates designed for sharing.
 With its whimsical mini umbrella lampshades and around 30 seats, this charming bistro invites guests to pull up a chair at the marble counter that wraps around the open kitchen, where chef Robin Filteau Boucher and his team work their magic.
-Each evening, a seasonal menu comes to life: think lobster topped œuf mayo, trout with horseradish or beef tartare with bone marrow.
-No surprise it earned a Bib Gourmand in the 2025 Michelin Guide.
-Warm, polished, and refreshingly unpretentious, Le Parapluie is a must visit, rain or shine.
+Each evening, a seasonal menu comes to life: think lobster topped œufs mayo, trout with horseradish, or beef tartare with bone marrow.
+No surprise it earned a Bib Gourmand in the 2026 Michelin Guide.
+Warm, polished, and refreshingly unpretentious, Parapluie is a must-visit, rain or shine.

 Website